jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

 test_modulo_operation
 ========================================================

-The ``%`` operator returns the remainder from diving one number by another
+The ``%`` operator returns the remainder from dividing one number by another

 red: make it fail
 --------------------------------------------------------